calcium-release-activated-channel/285c-stable/README.md

 </details>
 <details>
   <summary><h2>Game Manual Changes</h2></summary>

+### Version 3.0 - January 30, 2024
+ > - Added a red box to the definition of Holding to clarify intent
+ > - Updated the definition of Goal to provide clarity
+ > - Removed the yellow Elevation Bar Cap from VRC and Skills Matches.
+This change does NOT apply to VEX U, or VAIRC
+ > - Updated various figures throughout to remove the Elevation Bar Cap
+ > - Updated the definitions of Elevation Bar Cap and Elevated
+ > - Updated \<SG6> with a new table and violation notes to clarify intent
+ > - Updated \<SG9> to clarify intent
+ > - Updated \<R18f> to clarify intent
+ > - Updated \<SG11> to reduce the Short Barrier protection time from 30 seconds to 15 seconds
+ > - Updated the VEX U Field Setup rule modifications to specify that Elevation Bar Caps must be used

+### Version 2.2 - December 5, 2023
+ > - Added a red box to the definition of Holding to clarify intent
+ > - Updated Figure 16 to provide clarity
+ > - Updated \<SC7> to clarify intent in rewarding the Autonomous Win Point
+ > - Updated \<G7> to clarify clamping onto Match Load Bars
+ > - Added a note to \<G11> to clarify that Robots may be manually disabled during the Autonomous Period
+ > - Updated \<SG3> to clarify that Triballs may not be intentionally / repeatedly removed from the field
+ > - Updated \<SG6> to clarify intent, and provide links to official Q&A clarifications
+ > - Added a new violation note and note to \<SG7> to clarify that excess Triballs should be removed in a non-scored position
+ > - Updated \<SG11> to clarify intent, and explain the process of assigning an Elevation Tier if no other Robots are Elevated
+ > - Updated \<R7> to include SD Cards installed in the V5 Robot Brain
+ > - Updated \<R9> to clarify that license plates must be placed on opposing sides of the Robot
+ > - Updated \<T23> to clarify intent
+ > - Updated Sheet 15 in Appendix A to show the correct field layout
+ > - Updated \<RSC4> to clarify that \<SG8> does not apply for Robot Skills Matches
+ > - Updated \<VUR1> to include \<VUR14>
+ > - Updated \<VUR4> to include C-Channel and U-Channel
+ > - Removed Bearings from \<VUR9>, and added them to a new rule, \<VUR14> to clarify intent.
+ > - Updated \<VAIT2> to clarify intent
+ > - Minor typo / formatting fixes

 ### Version 2.1 - October 3, 2023
  > - Added a new definition of Plowing